Angus-C-git/cybernetic-coffee/content/blog/reversing-50-binaries.md

 toc: "true"
 ---

-> *"If you know the enemy and know yourself, you need not fear the result of a hundred battles."*
+> *"If you know the enemy and know yourself, you need not fear the ~~result~~ assembly of ~~a hundred battles~~ fifty binaries."*
 >
->   --  Sun Tzu, The Art of War
+>   --  Sun Tzu, The Art of ~~War~~ Exploitation

 ## Overview

-Bit dramatic hey, and im not sure knowing yourself here will help much either but the point is:

-> you have to understand the intricacies of how something works in order to attack it most effectively.

-Enter reverse engineering.
+~~So you want to hack a program?
+Go to nsogroup.com~~ ...

 Reverse engineering, or 'reversing', is the process of taking something whose inner workings are not immediately clear or incredibly complex and making sense of them.
 Thus we see that reversing is not just a skill for security engineers but for all engineers, programmers and problem solvers.

+> *I'll never stop to be amazed by the amount of efforts people put into not understanding things*
+>
+> -- Mark Dowd

 In this post we'll take a look at reverse engineering in the context of ELF 32 bit binaries and the accompanying x86 instruction set.
-We will see how to use pattern recognition to our advantage, harness the power of disassembler and untangle assembler logic.
+We will see how to use pattern recognition to our advantage, harness the power of disassemblers' and untangle assembler logic.

 ## Tooling